dbeley/lastfm_cg/README.md

 This utility needs a valid config file with your lastfm API keys (get them at [last.fm/api](https://www.last.fm/api).) in `~/.config/lastfm_cg/config.ini` (the config file will be created at first launch, you can also see `config_sample.ini` for an example).
  You can also use the `--API_KEY` and `--API_SECRET` argument to set your lastfm API key.

-It also caches the image files downloaded thanks to the *requests-cache* library.
-If you don't want the script to create an sqlite file in `~/.local/share/lastfm_cg/`, you will have to run the script with the `-d/--disable_cache` flag.

 A twitter bot and a mastodon bot are also available in the bot_lastfm_cg folder.
 You can see them in action on my own [Twitter](https://www.twitter.com/d_beley) and [Mastodon](https://mamot.fr/web/accounts/79776) accounts.

 Some systemd service are also available in the systemd-service directory to run the lastfm_cg script at a given time (more information below).